The latest book recommendations from Scientific American

-Book recommendations from the editors of Scientific American
+The latest book recommendations from the editors of Scientific American

-Letters to the editor from the July 2017 issue of Scientific American
+Letters to the editor from the December 2017 issue of Scientific American

 Michael Lemonick, opinion editor at Scientific American , talks about his most recent book, The Perpetual Now: A Story of Amnesia, Memory and Love , about Lonni Sue Johnson, who suffered a specific kind of brain damage that robbed her of much of her memory and her ability to form new memories, and what she has revealed to neuroscientists about memory and the brain...